njligames/ARBaselineEnv/README.md

     * To remove the hands, press those keys again.

 ## HoloLens 2
-*The Visual Studio project is located at: `HoloLens2Project/ARBaselineEnv.sln`*

 When running the application, the HoloLens 2 view is being recorded.
 The video can be found by opening the File Explorer in the Windows Device Portal.
 (System -> File explorer)

 The Windows Device Portal is opened while navigating to the webaddress of the HoloLense 2, while it is activated.